Cheesebaron/DrawerSample/README.md

 License
 -------
-Both samples are licenced under the Apache 2.0 licence.
+Both samples are licensed under the Apache 2.0 license.